cannevaughan/ontology/README.md

 Margaret Atwood is an author
 An author is Margaret Atwood

-X is a protagonist & vice versa x is an antagonist & vice versa

 Alias Grace is a novel
 A novel is Alias Grace

 X is a poem
 A poem is X

 Note: Ask Elivra to clarify what counts as a term since we need 40 of them

+Go beyond just Atwood and do fem lit?
+Include more authors so they will intersect with genres, publishers (maybe), authoring more than one work, and title (book, short story, poem, etc.)

+Authors to include:
+Margaret Atwood
+Judith Butler
+Virginia Woolf
+Bell Hooks
+Germaine Greer
+Simone de Beauvoir
+Alice Walker
+Monique Wittig
+Ursula Le Guin

+Genres to include:
+Horror
+Science Fiction
+Speculative Fiction
+Non Fiction
+Fiction
+Bildungsroman
+Realist Literaure
+Mystery
+Short Story
+Poetry
+Dystopian Fiction
+Magical Realism
+Historical
+Romance
+Fantasy